 Jock Murray wrote on Google, “Large portions and yummy food.
 Great friendly family business with a fantastic atmosphere.”

-If you’re looking for more information on what’s happening at the Kingston Foreshore, you might like our articles on how to see Kingston differently and the best bands for bookings and events Canberra has to offer.
+If you’re looking for more information on what’s happening at the Kingston Foreshore, you might like our articles on how to see Kingston differently, best bands for bookings and events or the best bars and restaurants in Kingston.

 Your experience with restaurants and bars at the Kingston Foreshore